JingjingWeng/JingjingWeng.github.io/_pages/talks.md

 {% include base_path %}
 ## Selected Invited Talks
-* "If the Blockchain Could Block: Strategic Blockchain Adoption by Manufacturer as Deterrence to the Selling of Counterfeits by Retailer."
+* "**If the Blockchain Could Block: Strategic Blockchain Adoption by Manufacturer as Deterrence to the Selling of Counterfeits by Retailer.**"
   * POMS Annual Conference, Reno, May 2026
   * POMS Annual Conference, Atlanta, May 2025
   * Temple University Graduate Symposium, Philadelphia, April 2025